savonet/book/audio.md

 ```

 defines a `compress` function by specifying values for some of the arguments of
 the original one.
+Liquidsoap warns us that we are hiding the `compress` of the
+standard library, which is precisely what we want here: inside the body of our
+own `compress`, the name still refers to the original one, so there is no
+recursion.
 It then splits the sound in 5 bands: below 200 Hz, 200 to
 800 Hz, 800 to 1500 Hz, 1500 to 8000 Hz and above 8000 Hz.
 Finally, it applies
 compression to each of these bands and adds back the bands.